moritztng/banana-agent/README.md

 ## Training

 I framed the problem as a Markov Decision Process.
 Hence, I was able to solve it with Reinforcement Learning.
 In particular I used Double-Q-Learning with dueling network architectures.
 I trained the agent in a Unity Environment with a Jupyter Notebook `p1_navigation\Train.ipynb`.
-You are not able to execute the Notebook, since I used it in a different Environment.
+You are not able to execute the Notebook, since I used it in a different environment.
 However, you can review all of my code and all of the outputs.
 For more details take a look at [report](report.md).

 ## Testing
 You are able to test the agent with the trained weigths by executing `p1_navigation\test.py`.